soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 look like?

-We want to be able to convert a single file or input stream and produce either a file or an input stream, or we want to process a whole directory and create a new directory.
+We want to be able to convert a single file or input stream and produce either a file or an output stream, or we want to process a whole directory and create a new directory.
 We can model it in an ADT like this:

 ```hs